TUNE M1 COMMON ISSUES

 Door and window seals degrading after 12+ months

-Moderate: Warranty CoveredSome owners report door and window seal degradation after approximately one year of use.
-The rear window seal above the tailgate is the most commonly affected, owners have noticed it cracking, losing compression, or allowing minor moisture intrusion.
-The M1 uses gaskets and weatherstripping rather than caulk-based seals, so the fix is replacement rather than re-caulking.
+Moderate: Warranty CoveredSome owners report door and window seal wear after about a year of use.
+The rear window seal above the tailgate is the most commonly affected.
+Owners notice it cracking, losing compression, or letting in minor moisture.
+The M1 uses gaskets and weatherstripping rather than caulk, so the fix is replacement, not re-caulking.

 One owner reported: "Little over 1 year and the seal on the rear window above the tailgate on my M1 is dying.
 I'll report it to Tune."